JD Program in IP

 Joint Juris Doctor and Master of Laws (LLM) Degree in Intellectual Property

 A typical JD program (including ours) spans three regular academic years.
-Heavy specialization is possible, but often by sacrificing some of the traditional JD curriculum needed for well-rounded legal training.
-Our Master of Laws (LLM) Degree in Intellectual Property and Master of Intellectual Property (MIP) offer both intensive and extensive IP training.
-By pursuing our joint degree programs, people can, with careful planning and hard work, earn both degrees in three years.
-Although some classes count toward both degrees, you should plan for at least one Intellectual Property Summer Institute.
-Graduates who have pursued this option can justly claim both breadth and depth in their IP and general legal education.
+Heavy specialization is possible, but may require sacrificing some of the traditional JD courses recommended for well-rounded legal training.
+Our Master of Laws (LLM) Degree in Intellectual Property offers both intensive and extensive IP training.
+Through our joint degree programs, students can, with careful planning and hard work, earn both degrees in three years, including at least one summer.